2 Divided By X Squared

 • Variable Dependence: The expression's value is entirely dependent on the value assigned to 'x'.
 Different values of 'x' will yield different results.

 • Reciprocal Relationship: The expression is inversely proportional to the square of 'x'.
-This means that as 'x' increases, the value of 2/x² decreases, and vice versa.
+What this tells us is as 'x' increases, the value of 2/x² decreases, and vice versa.
 This inverse square relationship is crucial in understanding its behavior.

 • Undefined Points: The expression is undefined when the denominator, x², equals zero.
 This occurs only when x = 0.
 At x = 0, the expression is undefined because division by zero is an undefined operation in mathematics.